MoniPar/quiz/README.md

 It is a mobile-first build and is responsive on tablet and desktop.
 Quizzified is compatible with Chrome, Firefox, Edge and Safari.

 The quiz consists of ten questions, with four answer options, of which only one is correct.
 It is interactive and accessible by keyboard navigation and screen readers.

-The online quiz was primarily intended to test a group of thirteen to fifteen year old students, on the various subjects they were studying in school.
-Its purpose was to encourage them to research the questions they were unsure about and keep taking the quiz until they got a perfect score.
-Teachers, staff members and family members also took the challenge and found that it also helped them to learn a few more historical, scientific, mathematical and popular culture facts they didn't know.

 ---